TikTok Lawsuit for Teenage Harm

 TikTok is one of the most widely used social media platforms among children and teenagers in the United States.
 Unfortunately, using the platform is uniquely dangerous to young people.
 Using TikTok has been linked to several physical and mental health harms, including depression, eating disorders, loneliness, and even death or suicide.

-The Social Media Victims Law Center has been at the forefront of filing lawsuits against social media companies, including TikTok, on behalf of those harmed by the platforms.
+Our lawyers have been at the forefront of filing addiction lawsuits against social media companies, including TikTok, on behalf of those harmed by the platforms.
 We are tireless advocates for the justice victims of social media use deserve.
-If you or your child has been harmed by their use of TikTok, the Social Media Victims Law Center is the right law firm to help you file a TikTok harm lawsuit.
+If your child or teen has been harmed by their use of TikTok, contact us today.

 Why Are People Filing Harm Lawsuits Against TikTok?